Knights & Emeralds

 Knights & Emeralds is a 1986 British drama film written and directed by Ian Emes.
 The film stars Christopher Wild, Beverly Hills, Warren Mitchell, Bill Leadbitter, Rachel Davies and Tracie Bennett.
-The film was released by Warner Bros. on 11 October 1986.
+The film was released by Warner Bros.
+Pictures on 11 October 1986.

 Plot

-In Wolverhampton two rival marching bands compete, while the teens within them have rivalries of their own, some racial, some sexual..
+In Wolverhampton two rival marching bands compete, while the teens within them have rivalries of their own, some racial, some sexual.

 Box office

 Goldcrest Films invested £1,113,000 in the film and received £340,000, losing the company £773,000.

 Soundtrack

 The film's accompanying soundtrack, The Music from the Film – Knights & Emeralds, was released by 10 Records on 15 September 1986.